SMB-M87/Othello/README.md

 # Othello MVC API Application
 This is a backend-driven web application for a multiplayer Othello (Reversi) game built using ASP.NET Core MVC.
 The application consists of a REST API and an MVC client.
-The frontend is planned to be developed in vanilla JavaScript, and the current implementation handles all logic via the API and server-side code.
+The gameplay is developed in vanilla JavaScript.
+There are bots to populate the server and they make use of minmax algorithms.

 # Table of Contents
 - [Project Overview](#ProjectOverview)